Miami Shoplifting Lawyer

 Defenses to Shoplifting

-Sometimes, people place items at the bottom of their shopping carts when they are shopping.
+woman shoplifting in storeSometimes people place items at the bottom of their shopping carts.
 Some people are detained by store security on their way back to the store after realizing they had mistakenly taken something.
 The intent to permanently deprive the store of the property is essential in a shoplifting case.
-You might be able to argue that you were arrested before you were able to bring something back.
-Some people are even charged with shoplifting when they are in the process of returning items they previously paid for.
+You might be able to argue that you were arrested before you could bring anything back.
+Some people are even charged with shoplifting while returning items they previously purchased.
 In these cases, store surveillance video showing them entering the store with the items can cause the prosecutor to dismiss the case.

 Finally, store security employees sometimes make mistakes.
-They might misidentify someone as being the person who stole the property or thinks a person is shoplifting when they actually aren’t.
+They might misidentify someone as being the person who stole the property, or think a person is shoplifting when they actually aren’t.
 Even simple things like the angle of their view can affect their perspective.
 The footage from security cameras isn’t always reliable, either.
 The video can often be grainy or shot at a weird angle.
 A skilled criminal defense lawyer from our law firm can analyze the evidence in your theft case to see if it conflicts with the loss prevention officer’s testimony.

 Civil Liability for Shoplifting